 Biography

-I am a second-year Ph.D.
-Student at University of California, Merced, advised by Ming-Hsuan Yang.
-Currently, I am also a research intern at Creative Vision team in Snap Inc., where I work with Aliaksandr Siarohin and Sergey Tulyakov.
-My recent research interests are controllable video synthesis and creation.
-Previously, I obtained my M.S. and B.S. degrees from National Taiwan University, where I worked with Shao-Yi Chien.
-If you would like to learn more about me, here is my [CV] (updated in June 2024) or reach out to me at tsaishienchen [at] gmail.com!
+Welcome!
+I am a third-year Ph.D.
+Student at University of California, Merced, advised by amazing Ming-Hsuan Yang.
+I am also a research intern at Snap, where I am privileged to work with Aliaksandr Siarohin, Sergey Tulyakov, Jun-Yan Zhu, and Kfir Aberman.
+My research aims at building advanced video generation models with groundbreaking applications.
+Previously, I did my M.S. and B.S. at National Taiwan University.
+If you would like to learn more about me, here is my [CV] (updated in Jan 2025) or reach out to me at tsaishienchen [at] gmail.com!

 I am honored to receive Graduate Student Opportunity Program Fellowship.